spacetelescope/romanisim/docs/romanisim/running.rst

 Additional arguments control some details of the simulation.
 The ``--usecrds`` argument indicates that reference files should be pulled from the Roman CRDS server, and is recommended.
-The ``--webbpsf`` argument indicates that the `WebbPSF
+The ``--stpsf`` argument indicates that the `STPSF
-<https://webbpsf.readthedocs.io>`_ package should be used to simulate
+<https://stpsf.readthedocs.io>`_ package should be used to simulate
 the PSF; note that this presently disables chromatic PSF rendering.

 The ``--rng_seed`` argument specifies a seed to the random number